stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 ```

 This function returns a boolean-- the return value of the called smart
 contract function.
-Note that if a called smart contract returns
+Note that if a called smart contract returns an
-`err`, it is guaranteed to not alter any smart contract state
+`err` type, it is guaranteed to not alter any smart contract state
 whatsoever.
 Of course, any transaction fees paid for the execution
 of that function will not be returned.